hicknhack-software/candl/README.md

 //= require candl
 //  ...
 ```
+Hint: The ```...``` Ellipsis is there to indicate left out other entries.
+The relevant entries (asset requirements of gems this gem depends on) are also included here to give a suggested order in wich to require them, since a wrong order here can lead to confusing errors.

 You may look in ```./spec/dummy/app/assets/``` and there in ```./javascripts``` and ```./stylesheets``` to see how it is done there.
 An example inclusion of the ```_frame.slim``` partial in a view can be found in ```./spec/dummy/app/views/sample/show.slim```.
 Or to see the calendar in action run ```rails server``` in your command line interface (while beeing in the gems root folder) and when the server is started navigate to ```localhost:3000/calendar``` and load the page.